 Apocynum Cannabinum

-Increases secretions of mucous and serous membranes and acts on cellular tissue, reducing oedema and dropsy.
+Increases secretions of mucous and serous membranes and acts on cellular tissue, reducing edema and dropsy.

 Nausea, with drowsiness.
 Thirst on walking.
 Excessive vomiting.
 Food or water is immediately ejected.
 Dull, heavy, sick feeling.
 Oppression in epigastrium and chest, impeding breathing (Lobelia infl).
 Sensation of sinking in stomach.
 Abdomen bloated.
 Ascites.